-According to my experience, the lightest tennis rackets don’t perform well in competitive games.
-Rackets with a lot of features that are lightweight are not ideal for big games.
-Lightweight tennis rackets are no longer powerful enough.
-These rackets are recommended for players at the beginner and practice levels.
+In my experience, the lightest tennis rackets don’t perform well in competitive matches.
+Rackets loaded with lightweight features aren’t ideal for big games.
+Lightweight rackets simply aren’t powerful enough anymore.
+I’d recommend these rackets for new players or just practice sessions.

-Check that your racket has strong control, a large head size, an efficient frame, and a large sweet spot that is ideal for league play.
-Excellent tennis rackets will help you serve better and absorb shocks.
+Make sure your racket gives you good control, has a large head, an efficient frame, and a big sweet spot – all great for league play.
+The right tennis racket will help you serve better and absorb shocks.

 - HEAD Ti.S6 Strung Tennis Racquet (4-1/2), Strung.

 - Head Graphene Laser OS

 - Wilson Ultra Team Tennis Racket.